Want to learn how to run faster or jump higher? Augment your athletic prowess with complementary cross-training for running, cycling, tennis, and more

 Try: Interval training

 When you’re training for an endurance event, like a 100-mile bike ride, you need a combined approach of increased steady-state distances as well as intervals for shorter times.
 If your distance event is a bike ride, get off the bike and do some shorter running workouts to prevent too much repetitive movement.
 If you’re training for a 50-mile run, get on the bike for those interval workouts.
-(While you're at it, try out some of these Fitness Tips to Toughen Up Your Workout.)

 If you want to: React more quickly